ca0v/svelte-lab/README.md

 * LRN: Make use of 'use', '#key', '#await', 'click|once|preventDefault', named &lt;slot&gt;, &lt;svelte:fragment&gt;, $$slots, svelte:self
 * DGN: Instead of storing the 'known' image list in local storage, save it to the collage server in photos
 * DGN: Often exceeding per-minute quota...how to cache better?
-* BUG: Hamburger window is not collapsing (just has empty content)
-* BUG: Pressing "Enter" does not toggle the command menu (collage or search input focused)
-* BUG: Stories are not loading pics until interaction
 * BUG: Updating a note is causing a complete screen update (too fast to notice, but try to fix)
 * BUG: Heavily zoomed images should increase the resolution using google photos API (presently using default 512?)
 * BUG: Warn if changes were made and not saved..auto save?